aster-hu/Asteroid_Blog/post/202407-my-app-defaults/index.md

 ## Inspiration {#inspiration}

 The inspiration comes from a [Github project](https://defaults.rknight.me/), which introduces the main software of the year.
-Anyways, below are my app defaults as of January 2024.
+Anyways, below are my app defaults as of July 2024.

 ## List of app defaults {#list-of-app-defaults}